hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 > Cheers, MW”

-**<span style="text-decoration:underline;">Critique</span>:** It is a completely wrong to suggest that learning dance is considered disreputable in India or amongst Hindus.
+**<u>Critique</u>:** It is a completely wrong to suggest that learning dance is considered disreputable in India or amongst Hindus.
 We have dozens of festivals in which people of all genders and social strata indulge in dancing and singing.
 Thousands of families in India hire professional dance teachers to teach traditional dances to their children.
 Why is Professor Witzel annoyed at us for teaching our classical dances to our children when we are, in the process, also enriching American culture?

 Also note that ‘Hina’, if pronounced with a particular phonetic stress (as done by Witzel in his transliteration ‘hiina’ above), means ‘deprived’, ‘lowly’ and ‘insecure’ amongst other negative things in many Indian languages.
 Such terms have been used in the past to denigrate Jewish minorities.
 Professor Witzel, a first generation German immigrant himself, could not have been unaware of these meanings.